Office of Residence Life

 UToledo Police (Call 911)

 The University of Toledo Police Department (UTPD), housed on campus, responds to all emergency situations in the residence halls.
 Call 911 for emergencies occurring inside the residence halls.
 Call 419.530.2600 for non-emergencies.
-You are also encouraged to download the free application, RAVE Guardian, which will connect you immediately to UTPD.
-For non-life-threatening emergencies inside residence halls, simply contact your front desk or call ext.
-2600 from any University phone.
+Students are also encouraged to download the free application, RAVE Guardian, which will connect them immediately to UTPD.
+For non-life-threatening emergencies inside residence halls, simply contact your front desk or the RA on duty in your building.

 Safety and Security